-One lesson is at the tactical level where you copy the things that Rokomari is doing and getting results such as put together a growth hacking team, a content team, and an email newsletter.
-This would certainly bring some results.
+One lesson is at the tactical level where you copy the things that Rokomari is doing and get results such as putting together a growth hacking team, a content team, and an email newsletter.
+This would undoubtedly bring some results.

-The second lesson at the principal level where you copy the principles - a mindset to continuous learning and testing.
-However, this is the most important lesson of two.
+The second lesson at the principal level is where you copy the principles - a mindset of continuous learning and testing.
+However, this is the most important lesson of the two.

 “We are an agile company,” says Mr. Sohag.
 “We always wanted to have a culture of learning in Rokomari.
 Seek, you will be given.
 We have been able to build a culture of learning.”